jeremiepoiroux/markdown-cv/index.md

 - Active member
 - Jets d'encre is an association for press freedom and defense & promotion of youth press.
-- I produced promotional videos and video coverages of the youth press festival Expresso which gathers 300 youths who are writing a newspaper within one night.
+- I realized promotional and coverage videos of the youth press festival Expresso which gathers 300 youths to write a newspaper in one night.

 `2011 09 - 2012 08`
 __[Association Jets d'encre](http://www.jetsdencre.asso.fr), Paris, France__